edgedb/edgedb/docs/stdlib/math.rst

     :index: logarithm

-    Return the natural logarithm of the input value.
+    Returns the natural logarithm of a given value.

     .. code-block:: edgeql-repl